hugo-fixit/component-skeleton/README.md

 ## Install Component

 The installation method is the same as [installing a theme](https://fixit.lruihao.cn/documentation/installation/).
-There are several ways to install, choose one, for example, install through Hugo Modules:
+There are several ways to install, choose one, Here are two mainstream ways.

 ### Install as Hugo Module